Local Invariant Structures in the Dynamics of Capillary Water Jet: Paralinearization of the Full System

-while the reminder $\tilde{\R}_\DN$ has higher regularity than other terms on the right-hand side.
+where $B$ is the velocity along radial direction while $V$ is the velocity along axial direction.
+The reminder $\tilde{\R}_\DN$ has higher regularity than other terms on the right-hand side.
 For our purposes, we need to deduce a refined version such that the reminder, together with its derivatives in $(\eta,\psi)$, is smooth in $(\eta,\psi)$ and verifies some tame quadratic estimates.

 Inspired by \cite{wang2017water}, we will repeat the arguments in \cite{HK2023} and improve them in the following ways: $\textbf{(1)}$ the remainder obtained in each step is smooth in $(\eta,\psi)$; $\textbf{(2)}$ these remainders verify some tame estimates, which can be expected from the paradifferential tools introduced in the previous subsection; \textbf{(3)} by adding low order corrections to the symbol $\tilde{\lambda}$, the remainder $\tilde{\R}_{\DN}$ can attain higher regularity.
 Time dependence is omitted in this subsection since all the arguments do not depend explicitly on time.